 The island of Flores lies in Nusa Tenggara, between the Komodo and Rinca islands to the west and Adonara, Solor, Lembata (Lomblen), Pantar and Alor islands to the east.
-The coasts of Flores are mostly unexplored and practically all the diving is done on the north coast because the south coast is very rough.
+The coasts of Flores are mostly unexplored and practically all the diving is done in the north because the south coast is very rough.
 There are two main diving areas - Maumere and Labuan Bajo (see diving in Komodo and Rinca).
 Flores is one of the most rugged island of Nusa Tenggara with a collection of 14 active volcanoes.
 The island is well worth a visit for its nice landscape, the high volcanoes and fine ikat weavings.
 There is the famous volcano, Keli Mutu in central Flores, which has three colored lakes near the summit.

 I recommend Maumere on the northern coast of Flores specially if you are interested in small rare critters, it is well worth a visit.
 There are several dive sites on the coast good for muckdiving where you find frogfishes, mimic octopus and special nudibranchs.
 The area is also known for a lot of endemic species, actually it is said that the photographer Rudie Kuiter catalogued in Maumere Bay alone over 1200 species of fish, including some new to science!